JointlyTech/cache-candidate-plugin-base/README.md

 They take two arguments:
 - `payload`: The payload of the hook.
 It is composed of the following properties:
   - `options`: The options of the cache-candidate.
   - `key`: The key of the function/method wrapped in the cache-candidate.
+In case of `SETUP`, the key is an empty string `""`.
   - `keepAliveTimeoutCache`: The keep-alive timeout cache of the cache-candidate.
   - `runningQueryCache`: The running query cache of the cache-candidate.
   - `timeframeCache`: The timeframe cache of the cache-candidate.
   - `fnArgs`: The arguments of the function/method wrapped in the cache-candidate.
+In case of `SETUP`, the arguments are an empty array `[]`.
   - `result` (only for `EXECUTION_POST` and `CACHE_HIT`): The result of the function/method wrapped in the cache-candidate.
 - `additionalParameters`: The additional parameters passed to the plugin when calling its hooks.
   These parameters can be of any type and are used to pass additional information to the plugin.